sidallocation/sidallocation.org/index.md

 # Sid Allocation

-**Mission statement**: a working group to self organize sid ranges for the benfit of users
+**Mission statement**: a working group to self organize sid ranges for the benefit of users

 |      SID Range      | Organization          | Note                                                                                                 |